 |Mean cost per quarter (€)||1898||662||2160||487||3239||936|

-National ADHD-related costs (millions) by cost categories in Europe, using the Netherlands as a reference case.
+Figure: National ADHD-related costs (millions) by cost categories in Europe, using the Netherlands as a reference case.
 Reproduced with kind permission from Le HH et al. Eur Child Adolesc Psychiatry 2014; 23: 587-598.4

-All-cause healthcare expenditure ($) pre-transition and post-transition (single & multiple transitions).
+Table: All-cause healthcare expenditure ($) pre-transitional and post-transitional (single and multiple transitions).
 Reproduced with kind permission from Kawatkar AA et al. Value Health 2014; 17: 661-668.7

-Adults with ADHD may experience a range of financial difficulties, as indicated by UK results from the European Lifetime Impairment Survey* (sponsored by Shire).11
+Adults with ADHD may experience a range of financial difficulties, as indicated by UK results from the European Lifetime Impairment Survey* (sponsored by Shire, now part of Takeda).8

-Financial difficulties associated with adult ADHD: UK results from the European Lifetime Impairment Survey.
+Figure: Financial difficulties associated with adult ADHD: UK results from the European Lifetime Impairment Survey.
 Reproduced with kind permission from Pitts M et al. Arch Psychiatr Nurs 2015; 29: 56-63.8

-Furthermore, results of a series of European and North American focus groups† (sponsored by Shire), found that adults with ADHD reported problems with wasteful spending and compulsive shopping, as well as difficulty remembering to pay bills and how much money they had.12
+Furthermore, results of a series of European and North American focus groups† (sponsored by Shire, now part of Takeda) found that adults with ADHD reported problems with wasteful spending and compulsive shopping, as well as difficulty remembering to pay bills and how much money they had.9

 Financial problems affecting parents of children with ADHD

-There is some evidence that parents/caregivers of children with ADHD may experience financial difficulties, thus impacting the entire family.
+There is some evidence that parents/caregivers of children with ADHD may experience financial difficulties, thus impacting the entire family.10-12

-- The European Caregiver Perspective on Pediatric ADHD study (sponsored by Shire), reported that 38% of caregivers (n=2872) had been late for work in the past month due to their child’s ADHD, and that 31% of caregivers (n=3688) had altered their employment status due to their child/adolescent’s ADHD13
+- The European Caregiver Perspective on Pediatric ADHD study (sponsored by Shire, now part of Takeda) reported that 38% of caregivers (n=2872) had been late for work in the past month due to their child’s ADHD, and that 31% of caregivers (n=3688) had altered their employment status due to their child/adolescent’s ADHD.12

 - Braun S, Zeidler J, Linder R, et al. Treatment costs of attention deficit hyperactivity disorder in Germany.
 Eur J Health Econ 2012; 14: 939-945.